Protecting your family, in our Hometown, for a LIFETIME!

 Our experts have completed hundreds of successful projects, and we hold ourselves to the highest standards for product longevity, customer satisfaction, and quality craftsmanship.
 Whether you're looking to upgrade your roof or need a replacement due to damage, we've got you covered.
 We specialize in many types of roof replacement projects, including:

 At Hometown Roofing, one of the most common questions we get is, "How do I know when it's time to replace my roof?"
 That's not always an easy question to answer since every roofing structure and every roof replacement scenario is slightly different.
 Roofs endure harsh weather conditions like extreme heat, strong winds, freezing temperatures, and heavy rainfall, which can damage their protective layers.
 Although some roofs can last up to 25 years, shingles and other materials may deteriorate over time and become brittle, crack, tear, or disintegrate.
-While it can be challenging to assess the condition of your roof from the ground, these signs may help you determine when it's time for roof replacement in Mcclellanville, SC.
+While it can be challenging to assess the condition of your roof from the ground, these signs may help you determine when it's time for roof replacement in McClellanville, SC.

 It might seem counterintuitive to look for signs of disrepair inside your home, but rooms like your attic can show signs of damage much better than outside areas.
 Be sure to grab a powerful flashlight first and look carefully for streaks, stains, and drips.
 Also, keep an eye out for light beams poking through the top of your house.
 If you see these signs, there's a good chance your roof has leaks and should be replaced.